-On this page you can find a bit more information about using LrControl.
+On this page you can find more information about getting started and using LrControl.

 Note that all supported controllers are USB class compliant, that means no custom drivers required!
 It also means that you do not have to worry about OS support for the controller.
-As long as the device has not worn out and is functioning, you can keep using it with an up to date Mac OS X or Windows.
+As long as the device is functioning, you can keep using it with an up to date Mac OS X or Windows.

 Choosing a Controller

-A number of people have asked me for a recommendation.
-Which controller is the best for you depends on a couple of factors.
+Which controller is best for you depends on a couple of factors.
 You have to consider the price and the size of the controller.
 And also how important it is for you to have motorised faders or LED collars around the encoders of the controller.

 Getting Started with LrControl